shtrausslearning/postgreSQL/PostgreSQL cheatsheet.md

 - smalldatetime	Jan 1, 1900	Jun 6, 2079
 - date	Stores a date like June 30, 1991	-
 - time	Stores a time like 12:30 P.M.

+#### 7 | Constraint

+- NOT NULL
+    - Ensures that a column cannot have a NULL value
+- DEFAULT
+    - Provide a default value in a column when none is specified
+- UNIQUE
+    - Ensures that all values in a column are unique
+- PRIMARY
+    - A primary key is a field that uniquely identifies each row/record in a database table
+- FOREIGN
+    - Uniquely identifies a row/record in any other database table.
+A foreign key is a key used to link two tables together
+- CHECK
+    - Ensures that all values in a column satisfy certain conditions